lbehr19/hello-world/README.md

 I have become familiar with specific packages including Keras (Tensorflow), SQLite3, BeautifulSoup, and some of the Flask packages.
 I am also very adept with the JavaFX library.

-Not all of the programs I've created are notable enough to be shared here, but I will be including a Javascript game, two examples of Java-based software, and three Python programs.
+Not all of the programs I've created are notable enough to be shared here, but I will be including a Javascript project, two examples of Java-based software, and three Python programs.

 Over the summer of 2018, I worked on a project with my professor and two of my classmates to create a version of the Mars software, but for RISC-V assembly language instead of MIPS.
 This software also had the capability to allow users to program in custom languages; we came up with our own such assembly language for beginners called YAAL.
 My responsibility in this project was mainly the user interface.
 Our project, like Mars, was created using Java (with a lot of help from the JavaFX library).

-Note to self: locations of these programs.
-Javascript game is on my Google Drive (IWP 17 Final Project) Java game is on my Desktop (CS programs\DS18\DS18ConferenceGame, see game4.25.18) Summer Research software is on GitLab somewhere (ask Mike?--link: http://science.slc.edu/scirvy/) Text game is in PRGLANG18\Text Game
-Faces is in DB19\web-db\faces\FINAL
-SmartLib is in DB19\db-conference\final-turn-in
+A walkthrough of the software's UI can be found at http://science.slc.edu/scirvy/ The actual code for the project can be found at https://gitlab.com/slc-summer-2018/translating-Sarahs-conference-project